OfficeDev/Microsoft-Teams-Samples/samples/bot-join-team-using-qr-code/csharp/README.md

   -In the Azure Portal, navigate back to the Azure Bot resource created (https://learn.microsoft.com/microsoftteams/platform/bots/how-to/authentication/add-authentication?tabs=dotnet%2Cdotnet-sample#azure-ad-v2)
   -Switch to the "Settings" blade and click "Add Setting" under the OAuth Connection Settings section
   - Enter a name for your new Connection setting.
-    - In the Service Provider dropdown, select Azure Active Directory V2
+    - In the Service Provider dropdown, select Microsoft Entra ID V2
     - Enter in the client id and client secret obtained in step 1 and 1
     - For the Token Exchange URL use the Application ID URL obtained in step 1
     - Specify "common" as the Tenant ID